Democrat Joe Biden says alleged sexual assault 'never happened'

 He said that personal papers from his Senate years, which were donated to the University of Delaware and have yet to be made available to the public, do not contain any personnel files.

-Biden said he was not aware of any complaint against him by the aide and he had not asked anyone to sign a non-disclosure agreement.
+Biden said he was not aware of any complaint against him by Reade and he had not asked anyone to sign a non-disclosure agreement.
 He said he would not question Reade’s motive and did not know why she had made the complaint.

 Reuters has not been able to independently confirm Reade’s accusation and also was unable to reach Reade or a representative for her for comment.

-In recent years, more than a dozen women have accused Trump of making unwanted sexual advances against them.
+In recent years, more than a dozen women have accused Trump of making unwanted sexual advances.
 In all instances, they claimed the purported misconduct occurred years before he entered politics.
 Trump has denied the accusations, accusing rival Democrats and the media of a smear campaign.

 “I think he should respond,” Trump said of Biden at a media briefing on Thursday ahead of the Biden interview.
 “It could be false accusations.
 I know all about false accusations.”